Discovering a Desert Side Fortress in India’s Jaisalmer City

 Balcony with a view

 Jaisalmer, the “Golden City”, is located on the far west side of India in the state of Rajasthan.
-Separated to nearby Pakistan by the arid Thar desert.
+Separated to nearby Pakistan by the arid Thar desert, it’s a city that you’ll find to be included in nearly allRajasthan holiday packages.
 The first thing you notice on arrival is the huge sandcastle rising from the sandy city like something from a fairytale.
 This is the fort of Jaisalmer, also known as Sonar Qila (Golden Fort).
 It’s a beautiful mega structure which wonderfully adds to the city’s desert ambience and it’s golden walls change colour with the rising and setting sun.

 Local woman inside the fort